Easy Sweet Homemade Cornbread

 - 1/3 cup vegetable oil

-- In one large bowl, add your one cup of flour.
+- In one large bowl, add all of your dry ingredients.
+Mix well.

 - If it helps, smash the mixture to the side of your mixing bowl as you stir to smash out the lumps, or simply use a hand mixer.

-- Now, pour your cornbread mixture into your prepared pie dish.
+- Now, pour your cornbread mixture into your prepared dish.

 - Pop your cornbread in the oven and bake for approximately 30 minutes.

-- I live at 5000 feet in elevation, and we have very dry weather.
-Your cooking times may be just a little bit different.
+- I live at 5000 feet in elevation, and we have very dry weather, so your cooking times may be just a little bit different.

-- It is done when a toothpick inserted into the middle of your cornbread comes out clean and the top is golden brown and bounces back to your touch.
+- It is done when a toothpick inserted into the middle of your cornbread comes out clean, the top is golden brown, and it bounces back to your touch.

 |Calories from Fat||45|